Car Rental, Driver Service, and Guides in India

 - Minivans will be INR 6000 (up to 8 adults + driver, can also find variants for up to 10 or 12 adults)

-The prices include
+The prices include:

 - A good quality air conditioned car

-- Driver services through your trip
+- Driver services throughout your trip

 - All road tolls or taxes